PracticalParticle/GuardianSafe/README.md

 Active work on the GuardianSafe module, UI, and docs is in the Sandblox environment:

-- Product page and docs: `https://sandblox.app/contracts/guardian-safe`
+- Product page and docs: [https://sandblox.app/contracts/guardian-safe](https://sandblox.app/contracts/guardian-safe)
-- Source tree (Sandblox workspace): `https://github.com/PracticalParticle/Sandblox/tree/main/src/blox/GuardianSafe`
+- Source tree (Sandblox workspace): [Sandblox GuardianSafe](https://github.com/PracticalParticle/Sandblox/tree/main/src/blox/GuardianSafe)

 This forked repository does not need the GuardianSafe contract or UI code copied into it.
 Keep this repo focused on the underlying engine (libraries, contracts, and SDKs) used by GuardianSafe.